Skip to content

 server_errorThe server encountered an unexpected condition that prevented it from fulfilling the request

-Validate Access to a Digital Asset
+Validate Access to an Asset

 This protocol allows a resource server or client to determine whether the terms of a previously issued license token permit access to a digital asset.
-This check is typically performed by a website before serving license-restricted content (see also Authenticating Web Crawlers) or by a client to verify that they are in compliance with license terms.
+This check is typically performed by a website before serving license-restricted content (see also Authorizing Web Crawlers) or by a client to verify that they are in compliance with license terms.

 Validation is performed by submitting the license token and the digital asset URL to the license server’s introspection endpoint.
 This endpoint conforms to the OAuth 2.0 token introspection specification (RFC 7662), with OLP-specific extensions.